lei-zhang/socialRL/README.md

   ├─ code       # Matlab & R code to run the analyses and produce figures ├─ data       # behavioral & fMRI data
 ```

+to reproduce all analyses and figures in the manuscript.

 **Note 1**: to properly run all scripts, you may need to set the root of this repository as your work directory. <br />
 **Note 2**: to reproduce the Matlab figures, you may need the [color brewer](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) toolbox and the [offsetAxes](https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m) function.